JPatel87/mockha/README.md

     * Section 3 - Coffee
         * Provides a list of coffees and their prices in a tabulated form, so users can get an idea of what to expect.

+### Reserve page
+* This page is primarily separated into two sections(not including header and footer):
+    * Section 1 -  Page heading and image
+        * The purpose of this has been explained in an earlier section (see images section).
+    * Section 2 - Reservation form
+        * Provides a means as to which users can make a reservation at the bakery to ensure that the bakery is well-informed about the customers requirements.